gklevi/node-red-contrib-ls-jms/README.md

 The configuration node configures the reference to the lightstreamer jms extender.
 The lightstreamer jms extender has a configuration of its own for accessing jms brokers (refer to the lightstreamer jms extender documentation).
-In the configuration node you set the url of the lightstreamer jms extender and the name of the adapter in the lightreamer jms extender configuration file
+In the configuration node you set the url of the lightstreamer jms extender and the name of the adapter (to the the jms broker) in the lightreamer jms extender configuration file

 ![ls-jms-config-node](/images/config-node.png "ls-jms config node")

 ## Release History